An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Experiments

 \subsection{Comparison between control algorithms}

-\edited{The first experiment conducted was a comparison between DRL algorithms and RBCs.
-This would involve the training and subsequent evaluation of the DRL algorithms in different environments, in order to identify which algorithms perform better for each environment.
-The environments used for training and evaluation consisted in all the combinations between buildings (\fivezone{}, \datacenter{}) and weathers (hot dry, mixed humid, and cool marine).}
+The first experiment conducted was a comparison between DRL algorithms and RBCs.
+This involve the training and subsequent evaluation of the DRL algorithms in different environments, in order to identify which algorithms perform better for each environment.
+The environments used for training and evaluation consisted in all the combinations between buildings (\fivezone{}, \datacenter{}) and weathers (hot dry, mixed humid, and cool marine), resulting in 6 different scenarios.